DeNetPRO/Node/readme.md

     </a>
 </p>

-💽 **Datakeepers** offer their unused storage space to DeNet Storage users, creating a mutually beneficial conditions for all without any intermediaries.
+💽 **Datakeepers** offer their unused storage space to DeNet Storage users, creating a mutually beneficial conditions for all without any intermediaries. \
 By utilizing the DeNet Storage Protocol, users pay for the storage they need, while Datakeepers are rewarded for the storage they provide.
-Rent out your computer, HDD or old unused devices and benefit!
 #### 💰 [Calculate your potential reward](https://p.denet.app/datakeeper)

 ### Table of contents: